isomerpages/moh-upec/_events/Survivor Awards Singapore.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Community Responsiveness/ISOMER_06.png">
 </div>
 <p>The <strong>Survivor Awards Singapore</strong> is an annual ceremony held
-in conjunction with World Restart A Heart (WRAH) Day.
+in conjunction with the World Restart A Heart (WRAH) Day.
 It aims to raise public awareness about Out-of-Hospital Cardiac Arrest (OHCA) and to recognise the selfless dedication of laypersons and pre-hospital providers who have played a role in saving lives from OHCA.
 At every ceremony, survivors show